pixl8/Preside-Documentation/docs/02.devguides/10.editablesystemsettings/page.md

 #### Wirebox

-Settings can alternatively be injected into your service layer components using the PresideCMS custom WireBox DSL.
+Settings can alternatively be injected into your service layer components using the Preside custom WireBox DSL.
 For example:

 ```luceescript
 component {